 2. Academic Schedule.

 b.
-The first day of classes for the spring semester is Tuesday, 7 January 2014.
+The first day of classes for the spring semester is Wednesday, 7 January 2015.
 This first day will follow a Monday class schedule.
+Tuesday, 20 January 2015 will also follow a Monday class schedule.
 No other day during the spring semester will have a class schedule different from that normally associated with that calendar day.
-The last day of classes is Tuesday, 29 April 2014.
-Weekdays with no classes will occur on Monday, 20 January 2014 (Martin Luther King, Jr. Birthday) and Monday, 17 February 2014 (Washington's Birthday).
-There will be no classes during Spring Break: Monday, 10 March 2014 through Friday, 14 March 2014.
+The last day of classes is Wednesday, 29 April 2015.
+Weekdays with no classes will occur on Monday, 19 January 2015 (Martin Luther King, Jr. Birthday) and Monday, 16 February 2015 (Washington's Birthday).
+There will be no classes during Spring Break: Monday, 16 March 2015 through Friday, 20 March 2015.

 c.
 The normal schedule of class periods during the semester is as follows:

 Apart from emergencies or inclement weather, this schedule of class periods is applicable through ALL days of the fall semester, with the exception of Friday, 13 March 2015, the last class day before Spring Break.
 On this day, an early schedule will be in effect, which is as follows:

 d.
 In the event of hazardous weather, one of the following schedules may be in effect.

 Under certain circumstances, it may be necessary to cancel all classes.
 To determine the operating status of the Naval Academy, call the Hazardous Weather Hotline at 410-293-0032 and/or be sure to be signed up to receive automated notifications.
 The schedules above appear at: http://www.usna.edu/BaseOps/weather.php and also on the Academics site.